ph9ii/broccoli-shop/README.md

 ## Database & Migrations
 We are using database version control provided to us with laravel, to generate databases schemes and manage migrations.

-  -- Available Migrations: "users, password_rests, products, orders, category_product, order_product, carts, translations".
+  -- Available Migrations: "users, password_resets, products, orders, category_product, order_product, carts, translations".

 *Note*: We are using integer to speedup computation.